 My freshman year of college was one of the worst years of my entire life.
-It seemed like everything was going wrong and it was nothing like I had imagined college would be.
+It seemed like everything was going wrong and nothing like I had imagined college would be.
 I wanted to leave and go to community college because I was miserable.

 My vision of freshman year